joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-05-19_sshfs-mount.md

     To mount a remote directory use the following command:

     ```bash
-    sshfs <remote_user_name>@<remote_machine_address>:<remote_directory>  <local_directory>
+    sshfs <remote-username>@<remote-machine>:<remote-directory>  <local-directory>
     ```

   * **Unmount when finished:** When not using the remote content anymore, you can easily unmount the directory with:

     ```bash
-    fusermount -u <local_directory>
+    fusermount -u <local-directory>
     ```

-In a next post I'll show how you can automatize the complete mounting and unmounting using autofs, a great Linux tool.
+In a next post I'll show how you can automate the mounting and unmounting process using autofs, a great Linux tool.
 Using autofs you can configure some remote directory you use often, and it will always be at your fingertips, mounted automatically just when you need it and unmounted when you don't.
 But even without autofs, sshfs is already VERY useful.

 [1]: </en/blog/tech/ssh-sem-senhas-no-passwords>